gopi19/YOLOV5-Flask---Indian-Currency-Detection-/README.md

 # Process to run
 1) Ensure that the file structure shown above is maintained strictly.
 2) Make sure you are in the yolov5 folder.
-If not > cd yolov5
+If not 'cd yolov5'
 3) Run the command to download all the required installations > pip install -r req.txt
 4) Ensure that the templates folder and static folder are having the correct files viz. upload_form.html and css/styles.css; js/static.js respectively
 5) After making sure that the file structure is thoroughly maintained - reconfirm that pwd is in yolov5. run > python app.py